nextbreakpoint/freeimage4java/README.md

 	sh build-macos.sh

-The native library will be created in directory build/freeimage4java/macos.
+The native library will be created in directory:

+  build/com.nextbreakpoint.freeimage4java/src/main/resources/macos

 ## Build library for Linux